Daniele Lanzillo, introduction to 8-bit assembly programming, 65XX, ValorosoIT, MOS 6510, assembler, MOS 6502

 Chapter 5: Assembly Programming Examples

-Daniele Lanzillo describes the tools needed to program in Assembly for MOS 65XX processors.
-The author talks about the most useful assemblers, emulators, and debuggers, as well as how to set up a modern development environment to program on vintage machines.
+Daniele Lanzillo describes the tools necessary to program in assembly for the Mos 65XX processors.
+The author talks about the most useful assemblies, emulators and debuggers, also explaining how to configure a modern development environment to program on vintage machines.

 Practical tips and examples are provided to help you get the most out of these tools and start coding immediately.
 These examples cover a wide range of operations: register control, memory management, arithmetic operations, and input/output routines.